zencart/documentation/content/user/sideboxes/sidebox_list.md

       <img alt="Manufacterers Sidebox" src="/images/sidebox_manufacturers.png" />
    </div>
    <div class="notes_col">
       The <strong>manufacturers</strong> sidebox is a dropdown list of the manufacturers.
-Selecting an entry from this list will show all that manufacturer's products.  <br>A related sidebox, <strong>manufacturers_info</strong> appears only on the product pages with information about the product's specific manufacturer.<br>
+Selecting an entry from this list will show all that manufacturer's products.
+(NOTE: Only manufacturers that have products associated with them will be shown in this list.
+You can link manufacturers to products in your Admin panel.)<br>
+       A related sidebox, <strong>manufacturers_info</strong> appears only on the product pages with information about the product's specific manufacturer.<br>
 <button type="button" class="btn btn-link" data-toggle="modal" data-target="#manufacturers_info">- View manufacturers_info</button>

    </div>